pyside/PySide/doc/howto-build/setup-bindings.rst

-The build process is comprised of two stages: in a first moment the bindings source code are created from the Qt 4.6 headers by calling the :ref:`boost-python-generator` with apropriate parameters; the generated files are then compiled and linked together to form the bindings libraries.
+The build process is comprised of two stages: in a first moment the bindings source code are created from the Qt 4.6 headers by calling the :ref:`generator-runner` with apropriate parameters; the generated files are then compiled and linked together to form the bindings libraries.